Find Your Perfect School

 (On-Campus) AAS in Fire Science Technology

-A partnership between Valencia College and Central Florida fire agencies has led to establishing the premier Fire Rescue Institute to offer career pathways to meet the needs of Central Florida, national, and global fire service communities.
+A partnership between Valencia College and Central Florida fire agencies has led to establishment the premier Fire Rescue Institute to offer career pathways to meet the needs of Central Florida, national, and global fire service communities.

 These programs offer high-quality and diverse learning opportunities to advance all professionals in the industry.
 The program aims to prepare firefighters, fire officers, fire inspectors, fire investigators, and fire instructors.
 In addition, students who earn an Associate in Science degree in Fire Science Technology have the opportunity to pursue a bachelor’s degree.

 With an emphasis on effective prevention, control, and management of fire and emergency hazards, the Fire Science Technology AAS program is two years long.
-The program enables students to earn a bachelor’s degree, improve their careers and obtain employment.
+The program enables students to earn a bachelor’s degree, improve their careers, and obtain employment.

 Courses for fire service professionals of all levels cover the latest updates, topics, and equipment so they can refresh their skills and build on their experience to stay safe and advance their careers.
 The topics covered in the program include firefighter survival, fire apparatus operations, rescue and vehicle operation, and leadership development.